C-Sto/WACTF_Pub/Challenge_Dev_Guide/README.md

 ## Docker, Docker Compose & Host AppArmor

+**Note:** A handy vagrantfile for the base OS, and setup script to get the right environment can be found in the Automation directory.

 The Docker host will be in the AWS cloud.
-The base OS will be Ubuntu `18.04.01 LTS`
+The base OS will be Ubuntu `18.04 LTS`

 **Prod version of Docker:**
 ```
-docker-ce | 18.06.1~ce~3-0~ubuntu | https://download.docker.com/linux/ubuntu bionic/stable amd64 Packages
+docker-ce | 5:18.09.7~3-0~ubuntu-bionic | https://download.docker.com/linux/ubuntu bionic/stable amd64 Packages
 ```

 Follow Docker instructions on how to get this version on the Docker website. ( https://docs.docker.com/engine/installation/linux/ubuntu/ )

 **Prod version of docker-compose:**
 ```
-docker-compose version 1.22.0, build f46880fe
+docker-compose version 1.24.0
 ```
 ```
 version 3.0 YML syntax